Battle of Sudbischi

-Battle of Sudbischi (Судбищенская битва) a battle that took place between the troops of the Crimean Khanate led by Devlet Giray and the Russian army led by Ivan Sheremetyev.
+The Battle of Sudbischi (Судбищенская битва) was a battle that took place between the troops of the Crimean Khanate led by Devlet Giray and the Russian army led by Ivan Sheremetyev.
 The battle ended with the retreat of the Crimean troops and a Russian victory.

 Background

-After the failure of the Tatar campaign against Tula in 1552, A correspondence began between the Russian Tsar and the Crimean Khan, in which Devlet Giray offered friendship to the Russians, but in return demanded tribute, which the Russian Tsar refused.
+After the failure of the Tatar campaign against Tula in 1552, A correspondence began between the Russian Tsar and the Crimean Khan, in which Devlet I Giray offered friendship to the Russians, but in return demanded tribute, which the Russian Tsar refused.

 In 1555, the Crimean Khan went to war in the land of the Pyatigorsk Circassians, after which Ivan the Terrible sent the commander Ivan Sheremetyev, with an army of thirteen thousand, to meet the Khan.

 The number of the army

 Old sources cite party figures of 60,000 for Tatars and 13,000 for Russians.
 (Note: Russian chronicle defines the forces directly during the battle at 7,000 Russians and 60,000 tatars, most likely Karamzin takes into account all the troops, including those who did not participate in the battle.)

 In modern historiography, this seems to be overstated for both sides.
 The historian Vitaly Penskoi gives the number of the Tatar army at 40,000 and the Russian force at 4,000.
 Another source takes the figure of 60,000 for the Tatars as accurate.
 It is also noted that the Russians did not have artillery, while the Crimeans did—with support from Ottoman artillery and Janissaries.